SpaceXAI: Products

-According to Musk in July 2023, a politically correct AI would be dangerously misleading, citing as an example the fictional HAL 9000 from the 1968 film 2001: A Space Odyssey.
+According to Musk in July 2023, a politically correct AI would be "incredibly dangerous" and misleading, citing as an example the fictional HAL 9000 from the 1968 film 2001: A Space Odyssey.
 Musk instead said that xAI would be "maximally truth-seeking".
 Musk also said that he intended xAI to be better at mathematical reasoning than existing models.
-On November 4, 2023, xAI unveiled Grok, an AI chatbot that is integrated with X. xAI stated that when the bot is out of beta, it will only be available to X's Premium+ subscribers.
+On November 4, 2023, xAI unveiled Grok, an AI chatbot that is integrated with X. xAI stated that when the bot is out of beta, it would only be available to X's Premium+ subscribers.

 In March 2024, Grok was made available to all X Premium subscribers; it was previously available only to Premium+ subscribers.
 On March 17, 2024, xAI released Grok-1 as open source.
 On March 29, 2024, Grok-1.5 was announced, with "improved reasoning capabilities" and a context length of 128,000 tokens.
 On April 12, 2024, Grok-1.5 Vision (Grok-1.5V) was announced.
 On August 14, 2024, Grok-2 was made available to X Premium subscribers.
-It is the first Grok model with image generation capabilities.
+It was the first Grok model with image generation capabilities.

 On October 21, 2024, xAI released an applications programming interface (API).
 On December 9, 2024, xAI released a text-to-image model named Aurora.
-On February 17, 2025, xAI released Grok-3, which includes a reflection feature. xAI also introduced a websearch function called DeepSearch.
+On February 17, 2025, xAI released Grok-3, which included a reflection feature. xAI also introduced a websearch function called DeepSearch.
 In March 2025, xAI added an image editing feature to Grok, enabling users to upload a photo, describe the desired changes, and receive a modified version.
 Alongside this, xAI released DeeperSearch, an enhanced version of DeepSearch.
 On July 9, 2025, xAI unveiled Grok-4.
 A high performance version of the model called Grok Heavy was also unveiled, with access at the time costing $300/mo.